RTSIR/GBGNRNet/README.md

 # GBGNRNet
 This repo contains the KERAS implementation of "Gradient based Blind Gaussian Noise Removal Network using Multi-Scale Feature Information(GBGNRNet)"

-Run Experiments
+# Run Experiments

-To test for blind Gray denoising using GBGNRNet write:
+To test for blind gray denoising using GBGNRNet write:

-python Test_Gray.py
+python Test_gray.py

 The resultant images will be stored in 'Test_Results/Gray/'